Professional Land Clearing Services in Milledgeville, GA

 What happens to trees and debris after land clearing?

 Cleared material is handled based on your property's needs and applicable ordinances.
-Options include full haul-off by the contractor, forestry mulching in place (leaving a protective layer of wood chip ground cover), on-site chipping for use as mulch, or stacking debris for burning when permitted.
+Options include full haul-off, forestry mulching in place (leaving a protective wood chip cover), on-site chipping for mulch, or stacking for burning when permitted.

-Burning cleared debris in Baldwin County requires checking current Georgia Forestry Commission fire status and obtaining required burn permits.
-Burning is generally prohibited within Milledgeville city limits and in neighboring areas under active burn bans.
+Burning cleared debris requires checking current Georgia Forestry Commission fire status and obtaining required burn permits.
+Burning is generally prohibited within Milledgeville city limits.
 Most residential lot clearing uses haul-off or forestry mulching since burning requires coordination and is subject to seasonal restrictions.

 Should I clear land before or after getting a building permit in Georgia?

-In Baldwin County, Georgia, land clearing typically happens before or concurrent with the building permit process.
-Many county building permits require site plans showing drainage and grading — information that can only be accurately documented after clearing is complete or underway.
+Land clearing typically happens before or concurrent with the building permit process.
+Many building permits require site plans showing drainage and grading — information that can only be accurately documented after clearing is complete or underway.

 Georgia EPD Land Disturbance Permits must be in place before clearing begins on projects over one acre.
-For new construction, coordinating clearing and permitting timelines early prevents costly delays — a land clearing contractor who also handles site preparation can help sequence the work properly for your specific Baldwin County project.
+For new construction, coordinating clearing and permitting timelines early prevents costly delays — a contractor who also handles site preparation can help sequence the work properly.

 Request a Free Land Clearing Services Quote — Milledgeville, GA